801C07/short-boi/README.md

 # Short Boi
-This is a small application designed to provide information on stocks to help identify stocks that would be good to short.
+This is a small application designed to help identify stocks that would be good to short.

 ## Setup: